DataBiosphere/topmed-workflows/README.md

 `cromwell` is a Java executable and requires a Java Runtime Engine.
 Follow the instruction [here](http://cromwell.readthedocs.io/en/develop/tutorials/FiveMinuteIntro/) for a complete installation.

 ### 3. Dockstore
 For Dockstore to run you need to install the [Java Runtime Engine](https://www.digitalocean.com/community/tutorials/how-to-install-java-with-apt-get-on-ubuntu-16-04).
-Find installation instructions for Dockstore [here](https://dockstore.org/onboarding) (you need to be logged in to Dockstore).
+Find installation instructions for Dockstore [here](https://dockstore.org/quick-start).

 ## Running workflows